Generating Mipmaps

 }

-to 0.0f, and maxLod
+is 0.0f, and the default maxLod

-to VK_LOD_CLAMP_NONE
+is VK_LOD_CLAMP_NONE

-, which means that all available mipmap levels in the texture will be sampled.
+(which equals 1000.0f), meaning all available mipmap levels in the texture will be sampled.

-Now run your program and you should see the following:
+Now run your program, and you should see the following:

 You can play around with the sampler settings to see how they affect mipmapping.